 All ExCo positions outlined in the Organisational structure chart have responsibilities to the Board and Committees.
-All persons identified as holding Prescribed Positions in UW are assessed on an ongoing basis to ensure they meet the guidance provided by the GFSC in respect of fit and proper criteria.
+All persons identified as holding Prescribed Positions in UW are assessed on an ongoing basis to ensure they meet the guidance provided by the GFSC, and other regulators where appropriate, in respect of fit and proper criteria.